tiagodeluna/blog-forum-application/README.md

 # Forum Application

-This is a simple forum webapp developed as part of the Vanhack Accelerator Program.
+This is a simple forum webapp developed as part of the Vanhack Tech Challenge.
 It was written using:
 * Frontend:
     * React.js
     * PureCSS